ourbanow/DataScienceCoursera/README.md

-# datasciencecoursera
+# Data Science Coursera
-Data science coursera repository
+This repository contains scripts from the Data Science course from JHU, available on Coursera